 Luigi's Mansion 3

-You and a family member can play through the main storyline together, catching ghosts, figuring out puzzles, and helping each other reach new places.
+You and a family member can play through the main storyline together in Luigi's Mansion 3; catching ghosts, figuring out puzzles, and helping each other reach new places.
 One player will control Luigi while the second player controls Gooigi.

 But that's not the end of the multiplayer fun!
-You can also have up to eight players in ScareScraper and Scream Park modes.
+When we reviewed this title, we found that you can also have up to eight players in ScareScraper and Scream Park modes.
 In ScareScraper, players each play as a different colored Luigi to save Toad while catching ghosts, working together.
 In Scream Park, you will be split into two teams and play versus each other.
 The three games in Scream Park include Coin Floating, Ghost Hunt, and Cannon Barrage.